TheCrittaC/BigBen/README.txt

 most recent tweet from that user.
 If a number is specified after the tweet, the nth tweet will be fetched.

+If the phrase ".urban TERM (optional definition number)" is said in the channel, the bot will fetch a definition for that term from Urban Dictionary.
+If a number is not specified, the bot will fetch the first definition for that term.

 If kicked, the bot will reconnect after 10 seconds have passed.

 If a message in any channel starts with the bot's nick and ends with '??' (for example,